-JBL Loudspeaker Troubleshooting/Repair Tips
+JBL CM62 JBL Loudspeaker Troubleshooting/Repair Tips

-Most customers prefer to do simple loudspeaker repairs themselves.
-By following the steps below, a majority of loudspeakers can be returned to their original factory performance with minimum effort.
-Choose the example that best describes the problem you are experiencing.
+Most Customers prefer to do simple loudspeaker repairs themselves.
+By following the steps below, most loudspeakers can be returned to their original factory performance with minimum effort.
+Choose the scenario that best describes the problem you are experiencing.

-Problem 1: No sound or distorted sound from one loudspeaker in a pair (or set)
+Problem 1: No sound/distorted sound from one loudspeaker in a pair (or set)

 Connect the dead/distorting loudspeaker to a different amplifier channel (one that had a functioning loudspeaker connected to it).
-If it functions normally, the problem is not loudspeaker-related.
-If the loudspeaker still makes no sound or sounds distorted, a wire may have become loose or disconnected, the network (also known as a crossover) may be defective, the drivers (woofer, tweeter, etc.) may be defective or, in very rare cases, all may be defective.
+If it functions normally, the problem is not loudspeaker related.
+If the loudspeaker still makes no sound or sounds distorted: a wire may have become loose or disconnected, the network (also known as a crossover) may be defective, the drivers (woofer, tweeter, etc) may be defective, or in very rare cases, all may be defective.

 Refer to the wiring diagram and exploded view below.
 The network is a small circuit board found on the inside of the terminal cup, or mounted to an inside wall of the enclosure.
-It sends low-frequency sounds to the woofer, high-frequency sounds to the tweeter and, if applicable, mid-frequency sounds to the midrange driver.
+It sends low frequency sounds to the woofer, high frequency sounds to the tweeter and (if applicable) mid frequency sounds to the midrange driver.
 Make sure all wires are secure and connected.
-Look for components on the network that look burnt, "bulged," or abnormal.
-If everything looks normal, connect the network to the drivers from another matching loudspeaker.
-MAKE SURE you attach the correct wires to each driver - mid- and low-frequency sounds can damage the tweeter!
+Look for components on the network that look burnt, "bulged", or abnormal.
+If these conditions are normal, connect the network to the drivers from another matching loudspeaker.
+MAKE SURE you attach the correct wires to each driver - mid and low frequency sounds can damage the tweeter!
 If there is still no sound or distorted sound, the network is defective.
 If there is clean undistorted sound, the drivers are defective.